mdhurst1/Rocky-Profile-Model/docs/user-guide/optimisation.md

 `uniform_uncertain`: This first term in the variables block specifies the prior distribution assigned to the chosen free parameters.
 As we have no prior knowledge and want to make no assumptions on the best fit parameter values, a uniform distribution was selected.
 Uniform_uncertain is one of many aleatory uncertain variable options within Dakota; with aleatory uncertainty meaning uncertainty that comes from a random process.
 Once we have a better understanding of the parameter space, further variable uncertainty distributions may be explored, such as normal_uncertain that uses a Gaussian distribution.

 `Lower_bounds/ Upper_bounds`: Lower and upper bounds on each free parameter have to be set.
-These have been carefully selected based on relevant literature, namely [Matsumoto et al., 2016](https://doi.org/10.1016/j.geomorph.2016.05.017) and [Matsumoto et al., 2018](https://doi.org/10.1002/esp.4422).
+These have been carefully selected based on relevant literature, namely [Matsumoto et al. (2016)](https://doi.org/10.1016/j.geomorph.2016.05.017) and [Matsumoto et al. (2018)](https://doi.org/10.1002/esp.4422).

 `Descriptor`: Descriptors are the labels assigned to each of the variables.
 These need to correspond to the descriptors within the curly brackets used in the input template file